 Most states require this core rabies vaccine.
 Rabies is a life-threatening disease that can be transferred through a small bite from an animal.
 It may take up to 12 weeks before a dog shows any signs of being infected.
 Here’s the rub: Doctors can only treat rabies in infected animals before these symptoms occur.
 After experiencing symptoms, a rabid pup can become belligerent or paralyzed before passing away in as little as two days.

 Thankfully, rabies is preventable.
-Dr. Liff recommends taking the rabies vaccination annually for adventurous puppies who spend a lot of time in the woods, and every 3 years for other pups who don’t roam as much.
+Dr. Liff recommends taking the rabies vaccination annually for adventurous puppies who spend a lot of time in the woods, and every three years for other pups who don’t roam as much.

 Should my puppy get any other vaccines?